Petros626/GTTL-dataset/README.md

 The first script is used to manually take and save pictures.
 The second is a copy of the first but with an object-oriented approach.
 The last script is used for capturing with a 5 second timer, which is basically used for creating the images for the camera calibration.

 ### Camera Calibration with PiCamera2 and OpenCV
-The new camera stack of the systems Bullseye 32-bit and 64-bit does not work with OpenCV for video applications, for this you have to activate the old camera stack, but with mismatch of the function of the new library [PiCamera2](https://github.com/raspberrypi/picamera2).
+The new camera stack of the systems Bullseye 32-bit and 64-bit does not work with [OpenCV](https://github.com/opencv/opencv) for video applications, for this you have to activate the old camera stack, but with mismatch of the function of the new library [PiCamera2](https://github.com/raspberrypi/picamera2).

 In principle, it is possible to configure the camera for the (**picamera2**) library using a `tuning_file`.
 These files are .json files which allow to adjust the adjustable parameters for the specific camera model.
 The parameters have been determined specifically for each camera sensor, so that a manual calibration (chapter 6 https://datasheets.raspberrypi.com/camera/raspberry-pi-camera-guide.pdf) is normally not necessary.
 If you do, you can consult the documentation of the parameters and experiment with them yourself.

 The adjustment of the camera used with this `tuning_file` offers a lot of adjustment, but you cannot fix lens distortion like radial/tangential distortion with it.
-For this purpose, however, the special camera calibration using OpenCV can be used.
+For this purpose, however, the special camera calibration using (**opencv**) can be used.
 Thus it is theoretically possible to use the tuning parameters as well as the non-distortion for the camera recording.